wow-actions/contributors-list/README.md

   - `'direct'`: All collaborators with permissions to an organization-owned repository, regardless of organization membership status.
   - `'all'`: All collaborators the authenticated user can see.
 - `includeBots`: Specify if include bots in the contributors list or not.
 Default `true`.
+- `excludeUsers`: Users separated by space to exclude in the contributors list.
 - `svgPath`: The path to save generated SVG.
 Default `'CONTRIBUTORS.svg'`.
 - `svgWidth`: Width of the generated SVG.
 Default: `740`.
 - `avatarSize`: Size of user avatar.
 Default: `64`.